 The program at Goonderoo is varied.
 Volunteers are involved in weed and feral animal control, infrastructure maintenance and ecological monitoring.
 Our volunteers also play an important role in supporting the Flashjack (Bridled Nailtail Wallaby) recovery work on neighbouring Avocet Conservation Reserve.

-Over the Summer months this support becomes even more critical as volunteers help ensure that the endangered Flashjacks have the food and water they need to make it through the hottest and driest part of the year.
+Over the Summer months this support becomes even more critical as volunteers help ensure the endangered Flashjacks have the food and water they need to make it through the hottest and driest part of the year.
 For regular Bush Heritage volunteer, Paul Bateman, this "duty” was the highlight of his caretaker stay in late 2018.

 I spent November volunteering at Goonderoo as Reserve Caretaker.
 Goonderoo is a 600 hectare property south of Emerald in central Queensland.
 It was part of an old cattle property that still has the old homestead and yards and protects stands of Brigalow (Acacia harpophylla) and Lancewood (Acacia shirleyi).